Donearm/cocktails/COCKTAILS.md

 _Stir in mixing glass and strain_

-+ 50ml dry Gin
++ 5 parts Dry Gin
-+ 15ml Dry Vermouth
++ 2 parts Dry Vermouth

-Lemon twist or olive(s) on a stick
+Lemon twist or Olive(s) on a stick

 >Variations: Wet Martini (slightly more Vermouth), Gibson (Pickled Onion as
 >garnish), Kangeroo/Vodka Martini (Vodka instead of Gin)